UPDATED! "We are all in this together"

 - Autism Society of NC COVID-19 Resources

 - SAMHSA: Coping with Stress during Infectious Disease Outbreaks

 - Mental Health and Coping during COVID-19

 - Supporting Adults with Autism Through Uncertain Times: Companion Guide (via AFIRM)

 - In a "One Question, One Minute" mini video, Duke Global Health Institute's Lauren Franz says people with autism have lost resources during the pandemic, especially in low-income communities

 - Coronavirus Information Series: “ASD Diagnosis during COVID-19 & Telehealth” with Geri Dawson

 - National Council on Severe Autism Resources for Families

-- Autism Society of America COVID-19 tool kit and webinars: Autism & COVID-19 - Teaching the Rules
+- Autism Society of America COVID-19 resources and webinars

 - What Should the Autism Community Know about COVID-19 (via Autism Speaks)